 A: Oh yes, scads of research.
 I studied not only histories of the times, but also first-hand accounts of events, newspapers, and novels popular at the time.
-I read, and then re-read Dickens, Verne, the Brontes, and Wells, and in addition, I searched out and read some of the popular novels of the day, by authors such as Mrs. Elizabeth Gaskell and Fanny Burney, as well as the Victorian Gothics of Mary Shelley and Anne Radcliffe.
+Not only did I re-read Dickens, Verne, the Brontes, and Wells, but in addition I read some of the popular novels of Mrs. Elizabeth Gaskell and Fanny Burney, as well as the Victorian Gothics of Mary Shelley and Anne Radcliffe.

-Furthermore, I swatted up on some basic mechanics and clock mechanisms, but more for color than plot.
-I don’t think Isambard Brunel would have been impressed, but Jules Verne might have approved.
+Also I swatted up on some basic mechanics and clock mechanisms, but more for color than plot.
+I don’t think Isambard Brunel would be impressed, but Jules Verne might have approved.

 Q: Is that where you found some of the language of the times?
 And the curse words?

 A: I tried to emulate the phrasing, the long (and sometimes convoluted) sentence structure, and the overly flowery descriptions.
 For the curse words, it is amazing what you find written in letters to the editor and missives sent to public personages of the times!
 However my favorite sources for gutter talk were dictionaries published during the 1800s.